GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 ## Features

 #### Discord Integration
-- @mention winner(s) on discord so they don't miss out on their win.
 - Upon finalizing a giveaway, all the rolls will be outputted to a designated discord channel.
-- Streamer can request a log of all bot commands/history sent through discord.
+- Streamer can request a log of all bot commands/history sent through discord in a private channel.

 #### Overflow
 - Users retain any excess currency after winning a giveaway.
 As an example, a user has 220 currency, and wins a giveaway.
 Only 100 of that was actually used to win the giveaway (to make your minimum roll the same as the maximum roll - 1000-1000).
 With overflow ON, this user would end up with 120 currency after winning.
 With overflow OFF, this user would end up with 0 currency after winning.